YaraArbeed/Django/README.md

-In this repository, I will update my work from the labs in Django
+In this repository, I will update my work on the Django Book Management System.